BradleyMurrell/menu-ordering-system/README.md

 ------
 ## Features
 ### Existing Features
+* Customer can order their meal by selecting from a number of categories
-* Customer can customize their burger by selecting what they want on it
+* Customer can customize their burger by selecting what they want on it from a number of sub-categories
+* Customer can view what they have ordered with the price of each item and a total price before finishing their order
+* Customer will be given an order number after finishing their order
+* Restaurant can view what orders have been made along side the order number
+* Restaurant can mark which orders have been completed

 ### Future Features
-* Make a payment after completing order
+* Customer can make a payment with debit/credit card after completing order
-* Register customer details and order online
+* Customer can register their details and order/pay online
-* Option for home delivery
+* Customer can have the option for home delivery
+* Add a 'Meals' option on the order page

 ------
 ## Testing